Tulsa and Rogers Counties, Oklahoma

 The SoonerSafe Rebate in Owasso

-Owasso homeowners are eligible for the statewide SoonerSafe rebate, run by the Oklahoma Department of Emergency Management.
-It reimburses 75% of your shelter cost up to a $3,000 cap, raised from $2,000 in 2024.
-Funding is limited each year and awarded through a registration process, so checking your eligibility early is the smart move.
+Owasso homeowners may qualify for the statewide SoonerSafe Safe Room Rebate Program, run by the Oklahoma Department of Emergency Management.
+Selected homeowners may be reimbursed for part of what they paid, after the shelter is installed.
+Funding is limited each year and awarded through a registration and random drawing process, so checking your eligibility early is the smart move.

 Statewide Coverage